7 Cybersecurity Risks of Using Personal Devices for Work

 Data leakage occurs when sensitive information, such as company files or personal information, is unintentionally exposed or shared.
 This risk is particularly high with personal devices as they are often used to access both work and personal accounts, making it easier for data to be accidentally shared, misplaced, or intercepted like in a man-in-the-middle attack.

-Employees may also use unsecured or public Wi-Fi networks to access company resources, which can lead to data interception and leakage.
-Moreover, personal devices often lack the same security measures as corporate-owned devices, like data encryption, secure boot, or VPN access.
+Employees may also use unsecured or public Wi-Fi networks to access company resources, which can lead to data interception.
+Moreover, personal devices often lack the same security measures as corporate-owned devices, like data encryption, secure boot, or Zero Trust network access.

 How to Prevent Data Leakage